✓ Find the best offers on your Stays on 🏡 booking.com

 Brindavan Gardens: One place you should avoid at any cost.
 Very poorly maintained, flooded with crowd which makes it very difficult to find a public bus on the way back, the supposedly great musical fountain doesn’t really work, and the place is full of pick-pockets.
 Perhaps I am little too biased because my expensive smartphone was stolen here which I was trying to get into a crowded bus.
 And to top it off the police was anything but helpful.
 If you are still not convinced, go and check it yourself but don’t comeback crying, you have been warned!

-6. Wayanad – weekend getaways from Bangalore within 100 kms
+6. Wayanad – trip from Bangalore

 First things first, Wayanad isn’t a city or a town but is a district comprising of several small towns and villages.
 Due to the hilly terrain there are no trains in Wayanad and the best way to reach Wayanad is by road from Bangalore via Mysore.
 The distance between Bangalore to Sultanbathery (the gateway town of Wayanad) is around 270 kms and several overnight buses run between the two cities every day.